-18.1 Staff are aware that inappropriate behaviour towards pupils is unacceptable and that it is a criminal offence for them to engage in any sexual activity with a pupil under the age of 18.

-18.2 We provide our staff with advice regarding their personal online activity, and we have clear rules regarding electronic communications and online contact with pupils.
-It is considered a serious disciplinary issue if staff breach these rules.

-18.3 Our staff Discipline and Conduct policy sets out our expectations of staff and is signed by all staff members.

-18.4 Our Low Level Concerns Protocol sets out guidance based on 'Section 2: Concerns that do not meet the harm threshold' in part 4 of Keeping Children Safe in Education.
+- 19.1 Staff are aware that inappropriate behaviour towards pupils is unacceptable and that it is a criminal offence for them to engage in any sexual activity with a pupil under the age of 18.
+Sexual activity with a child is a matter for criminal and disciplinary procedures including referral to LADO and the police. - 19.2 Engaging in sexual activity with a young person over 18 years of age who is still a student at the school will also be regarded as unacceptable and a member of staff who does so will be subject to disciplinary procedures, including referral to LADO. - 19.3 We provide our staff with advice regarding their personal online activity, and we have clear rules regarding electronic communications and online contact with pupils.
+It is considered a serious disciplinary issue if staff breach these rules. - 19.4 Our staff Discipline and Conduct policy sets out our expectations of staff and is signed by all staff members. - 19.5 Our Low Level Concerns Protocol sets out guidance based on 'Section 2: Concerns that do not meet the harm threshold' in part 4 of Keeping Children Safe in Education.

-19.0 Safeguarding concerns and allegations made about staff, supply staff, contractors and volunteers
+20.0 Safeguarding concerns and allegations made about staff, supply staff, contractors and volunteers

-19.1 If a safeguarding concern or allegation is made about a member of staff, supply staff, contractor or a volunteer, our set procedures must be followed.
-Our safeguarding concerns and managing allegations against staff flowchart can be accessed here, and the full procedure for managing such allegations or concerns are set out on page 87 of KCSiE or in our managing allegations against staff policy.

-19.2 Safeguarding concerns or allegations made about staff who no longer work at the school will be reported to the LADO and the police.
+- 20.1 If a safeguarding concern or allegation is made about a member of staff, supply staff, contractor or a volunteer, our set procedures must be followed.
+Our safeguarding concerns and managing allegations against staff flowchart can be accessed here, and the full procedure for managing such allegations or concerns are set out on page 93 of KCSiE or in our managing allegations against staff policy. - 20.2 Where a transferable risk, or risk by association, to children becomes apparent a risk assessment should be undertaken and advice sought from the LADO. - 20.3 Safeguarding concerns or allegations made about staff who no longer work at the school will be reported to the LADO and the police.

-20.0 Supervision
+21.0 Supervision